ISTANBUL BLOG: Meet “The Botox”, a mafia boss who’s singing like a canary about the Erdogan regime on YouTube

 Let’s go back quite some way to help work out where we are.
 It is thought that the roots of the modern mafia, a rotten fruit of all modern nation states, in Turkey date back to the “Occupation of Constantinople”, which lasted from November 13, 1918 to October 4, 1923.
 During this period, the Special Organization (Teskilat-i Mahsusa), the intelligence unit of the Committee of the Union and Progress (Ittihat ve Terakki Cemiyeti/CUP), organised old-style gangsters, known as Kulhanbeyi, along with all other criminals against the occupying forces (British, French, Italian and Greek).

 The CUP was a coalition of Turkists and Islamists.
-It grabbed the government of the Ottoman State and absorbed and eliminated all the other ideologies, which were also looking for a solution to the Ottoman collapse.
+It grabbed the government of the Ottoman State and absorbed or eliminated all the other ideologies, which were also looking for a solution to the Ottoman collapse.

 Having entered World War I under the control of Germany, the CUP was seen as responsible for the official end of the Ottoman Empire.
 However, a fresh generation of younger CUP members organised a reaction from Anatolia against the occupation and they, led by Mustafa Kemal Pasha (Ataturk), founded the Republic of Turkey.